Recent searches (0)

 The average weight of Sunda clouded leopards can range from 33-66 lb (15-30 kg).

-A male Sunda clouded leopard (Neofelis diardi) is known as a leopard and a female Sunda clouded leopard is known as leopardess.
-A group of clouded leopards are known as leap or lepe.
+A male Sunda clouded leopard (Neofelis diardi) is known as a leopard and a female Sunda clouded leopard is known as a leopardess.
+A group of clouded leopards is known as leaps or lepe.

 Baby Sunda clouded leopards are called Sunda clouded leopard cubs.

-Sunda clouded leopards (Neofelis diardi) do not usually attack humans but can be dangerous if agitated.
+Sunda-clouded leopards (Neofelis diardi) do not usually attack humans but can be dangerous if agitated.
 There have been no records of any attacks until now.
-These clouded leopards may attack domestic livestock of closely villages near the forests of Borneo and Sumatra.
+These clouded leopards may attack domestic livestock of close villages near the forests of Borneo and Sumatra.

-Sunda clouded leopards do not make good pets because they are wild animals that only reside in the forest.
+Sunda-clouded leopards do not make good pets because they are wild animals that only reside in the forest.
 Besides, it might not be an easy task to domesticate a wild cat.
-They are also a vulnerable species and can only be taken in by establishes sanctuaries.
+They are also a vulnerable species and can only be taken in by established sanctuaries.